echception/DdpNet/README.md

 The source code also includes a couple sample applications using Ddp.NET.
 One is a WPF application that connects to the Meteor Leaderboard example.
 The other is a Windows 8.1 application that connects to a Microscope application (The application built in The Meteor Book).

+Building Ddp.NET will require Visual Studio 2013 and >= .NET 4.5